betterscientificsoftware/bssw.io/Articles/Blog/HelloHeatEquation.md

 well as provide examples of continuous integration testing including demonstrating the use of ECP-CI resources.

-Each implementation we gather into this repository will be have to conform to a *minimal* set of requirements including providing a fully self-contained build, accommodating a common set of command-line arguments, producing ascii text files for results output and providing time and space performance data via tools such as PAPI and Caliper.
+Each implementation we gather into this repository will have to conform to a *minimal* set of requirements including providing a fully self-contained build, accommodating a common set of command-line arguments, producing ascii text files for results output and providing time and space performance data via tools such as [PAPI](https://icl.utk.edu/papi/) or [Caliper](https://software.llnl.gov/Caliper/).

 Our goal in collecting these examples isn't so much to demonstrate the use of different programming languages as it is to demonstrate different approaches